(Chanterelle) Mushrooms Melt My Heart

 This sandwich has it all-browned wild mushrooms with a meaty texture, herb and garlic infused bread crumb flavouring, cheesy melty goodness and a crispy French bread exterior.
 Soul food in my world 🙂 Let me know below what your favourite wild mushroom recipe is.

 Before I go, I have an exciting announcement.
 I launched a shop with awesome, eco friendly and sustainable home wares in minimalist styles!!!
-Check it out at www.westcoastkitchengarden.com and if you join the Instagram and Facebook page of it this week, there are 2 giveaways, one on each site as our Grand Opening celebration.
+Check it out at www.westcoastkitchengarden.com and at Instagram and Facebook page .
 Hope to see you there!!!

 Chanterelle Mushroom Croustade (Melty Sandwich)